ligato/docs/docs/user-guide/concepts.md

 ```

 There are three `planned operations` present.
 The first one is the interface itself, which was created (and also enabled).

-The second operation is marked as `DERIVED` (the same meaning, not important here) and `WAS-PENDING` which means the cached value could be finally resolved.
+The second operation is marked as `DERIVED` (the same meaning, not not important here) and `WAS-PENDING` which means the cached value could be resolved.
 This operation means that the interface was added to the bridge domain, as defined in the bridge domain configuration.

 The last statement is marked `WAS-PENDING` as well and represents our FIB entry, cached until now.
 Since all dependencies were fulfilled (the bridge domain and the interface as a part of it), the FIB was configured.

 Now let's try to remove the bridge domain as before: